Relintai/entity_spell_system/README.md

 ## Spells, Auras, Talents

-Spell is the class you need to create spells, it stores the data, and also it has the ability to be scripted.
+Spell is the class you need to create both spells, and aura.\
+It stores the data, and also it has the ability to be scripted.\

-Aura is also built the same way as spells.

-Talents are actually just Auras.
+Talents are actually just spells used as Auras.
+Right now the system just applies them as a permanent aura.\
+You don't need to worry about applying auras, cast them as spells instead.
+It they are set to permanent, or they have a duration set they will be applied as an aura automatically.

-Talent ranks are implemented by deapplying the earlier rank, then applying the new rank.
+Talent ranks are implemented by deapplying the earlier rank first, then applying the new rank.

 ### How to